AniketDandekar/Connect-Ansible-with-EC2-Instance/README.md

 ```

 Note:
--become=True            <---- means i want to use become concept of becoming some other user.
+1. become=True            <---- means i want to use become concept of becoming some other user.
-*become_method=sudo     <---- i want to become some other user to gain extra power to run cmd's by using "sudo"
+2. become_method=sudo     <---- i want to become some other user to gain extra power to run cmd's by using "sudo"
-+become_user=root       <---- i want to become "root" user, you can change user name also as required.
+3. become_user=root       <---- i want to become "root" user, you can change user name also as required.
--become_ask_pass=False  <---- means dont ask password to run cmd's after becoming some other user
+4. become_ask_pass=False  <---- means dont ask password to run cmd's after becoming some other user
                               to work this option need to setup inventory.

 -----------------------------------------------------------------------------------------------------------------------------